General

 Women in Relationships

 Now let's think about why your reproductive life, healthy relationships, and substance use can interact.
-If you are in a relationship, dating someone, or sleeping with someone that routinely uses or abuses drugs and alcohol, it can be a predictor of your own behavior.
+If you are in a relationship, dating someone, or sleeping with someone that routinely uses drugs and alcohol, it can be a predictor of your own behavior.
 Often couples have rituals around their drinking or drug use and use together.

 Did You Know: